Economic Drivers Behind European Maritime Exploration

 10. Conclusion

 Economic motives—seeking wealth, markets, and resources—were the engine behind European maritime exploration.
-The drive to secure spices, access precious metals, and establish monopolistic trade routes propelled nations into the unknown.
-These ambitions reshaped global trade, altered domestic economies, and laid the foundations for the modern world.
+Practically speaking, the drive to secure spices, access precious metals, and establish monopolistic trade routes propelled nations into the unknown.
+But these ambitions reshaped global trade, altered domestic economies, and laid the foundations for the modern world.
 Understanding these economic underpinnings offers insight into why European powers ventured across oceans and how those voyages continue to influence global economic structures today.